 Command Purpose Step 1 configure terminal Enter global configuration mode.
-Enter global configuration mode.
-Step 2 ep 2 hostname name Manually configure a system name.
+Step 2 hostname nameManually configure a system name.
 The default setting is switch .
 The name must follow the rules for ARPANET host names.
 They must start with a letter, end with a letter or digit, and have as interior characters only letters, digits, and hyphens.
 Names can be up to 63 characters.
 Step 3 end Return to privileged EXEC mode.
 Step 4 show running-config Verify your entries.
 Step 5 copy running-config startup-config (Optional) Save your entries in the configuration file.